dbcls/grasp/README.md

 SPARQL Endpoint URL and SPARQL query are written in the GraphQL comment of the type in a special form.
 SPARQL Endpoint is specified after the `--- endpoint ---` line.
 SPARQL query is placed after the `--- sparql ---` line.

-We can access the parameters on GraphQL query in the SPARQL query.
-In this example, we filter the triples by `iri` parameter via `iri-is-in` helper, which generates `VALUES ?iri {...}`.

 The query returns a RDF graph by the `CONSTRUCT` query form.
 The graph has triples which consist of the IRI identifying the object, the predicate corresponding to the field name of the object, and its value.

 See the first part of the SPARQL query: